 Based on a Catalan model made between the 18th and 19th century kept in the Museu de la Música de Barcelona (MDMB1416).
 Very small and light castanets, with a high and loud but not sharp sound, very comfortable to play.
 I can make them in almond tree wood, like the original, or also in boxwood, ziziphus or exotic woods.
-They come with a knit bag 100% wool.
 Measurements: 74 x 51 mm.
 Price: 85€.

 – Medium castanets

 These castanets are based on a stunning model made in Catalunya in ivory in the 18th or begginings of the 19th century, kept in the Museu de la Música de Barcelona (MDMB0206).
 These are a beautiful example of baroque castanet optimal for historical performance for their elegance and their round and sweet sound, but they are also good for traditional music.
 Instead of using ivory, I make them in almond tree wood, boxwood, ziziphus or exotic woods.
-They come with a knit bag 100% wool.
 Measurements: 80 x 56 mm.
 Price: 85€.

 If you have a pair of antique castanets and you would like to copy them, I’ll be happy to study the originals to reproduce them as faithfully as possible.